Who would have thought that we would be sending out an update about the Social Supermarket whilst the world is living through a pandemic!

 We couldn’t speed up the opening of our social supermarket as our premises weren’t quite ready but with the foundations already in place with Fareshare we adapted our model, pulled together a handful of essential volunteers (mostly friends and family), asked our friends at Angus Up cycle if we could use their premises at Strathmore Hall and started what ended up being called the S-Mart Grocery Pack Initiative.
 Basically, anyone who finds themselves being affected by COVID can come along and collect a grocery pack.

 We were asked by Fareshare if we could take collections for local community groups who normally collected food from their depot and of course, we said yes.

-We very quickly became one of four emergency food providers in Angus alongside Angus Foodbank, Angus Council and Voluntary Action Angus.
+We very quickly became the fourth emergency food providers in Angus alongside Angus Foodbank, Angus Council and Voluntary Action Angus.

 We made sure that the grocery packs contained enough food to be able to prepare 3 meals (breakfast, lunch, and dinner) for 3 days twice a week.
 9 meals per person, per grocery pack, twice a week.
 We packed bags and boxes depending on how many people were in a household.
 For example, a family of six would receive 36 meals which equates to 12 breakfasts, 12 lunches, 12 evening meals as well as fresh fruit, veg and treats for the household.

 The biggest family we had was a blended family of 8, 2 adults and their 6 kids.
 Some people were ordering and collecting for their community like the Glensview Community Group, some people collected orders that their shielded family members couldn’t come out to get, some people collected for vulnerable neighbours, we provided grocery packs to students from the Dundee and Angus College which the fabulous Tatiana would come and collect and deliver to their doors.